Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 This code makes sure that:

-- the tokens are validated with Azure AD v2.0 (the ASP.NET Core 2.1 template is for the moment an Azure AD v1.0 template)
+- the tokens are validated with Microsoft identity platform (the ASP.NET Core 2.1 template is for the moment an Azure AD v1.0 template)
 - the valid audiences are both the ClientID of our Web API (default value of `options.Audience` with the ASP.NET Core template and api://{ClientID}
 - the issuer is validated (for the multi-tenant case)